The latest in the Binary Capital blowup — and what it means for startup investing

 Binary’s portfolio companies, including from its $125 million debut fund, will either be managed by the firm’s remaining cofounder, Jonathan Teo, or its stakes will sold to other investors (presumably with some input from the founders).
 A third option, says Bloomberg, would be for another investor other than Teo to manage out the firm’s current investments.

 A report in The Information published last Thursday set off the chain of events leading to this moment.
-Its story recounted numerous occasions on which Caldbeck had made unwanted advances toward women with whom he worked or who were seeking funding from Binary for their startups.
+Its story recounted numerous occasions on which Caldbeck made unwanted advances toward women with whom he worked or who were seeking funding from Binary for their startups.

 Three of those women allowed The Information to use their names, despite the risk that their accusations would not be taken seriously.